 Martin's client base ranges from large multinationals to small start-up companies developing their IP position.
 Major clients are concentrated in Japan, where he visits patent applicants and agents regularly, and in the UK and Continental Europe.

-Martin's other responsibilities within the firm include the monitoring of progress towards implementation of the UPC and changes in law and practice in Europe, including the impact of Brexit and training new members.
+Martin's other responsibilities within the firm include the monitoring developments at the UPC and changes in law and practice in Europe, and training new members.
 As a dual British-German national, Martin speaks German fluently and works frequently from our Munich office.

 Martin joined J A Kemp in 1998 and became a partner in 2008.
 He is Head of the firm's Engineering and IT Group and, since 2023, also the firm's Senior Partner.